Advanced Colloids Experiment-Microscopy-1 (ACE-M-1) - 03.12.14

 1. Data bottlenecks on IPSU and IOP

-3. Oil availability – too much repeat movement from well to well may lose immersion, so limits test points; air objective has no such constraints.
+3. Oil availability – too much repeat movement from well to well may lose immersion oil, so limit test points; air objective has no such constraints.

-- Apply oil in AFC and install assembly.
+4. Apply oil in (Auxiliary Fluids Container) AFC and install assembly.

-- Complete upon dynamics evaluation by PI (estimate 3-day duration) Imaging goal is to resolve particle centroid positions with less than 20% error.
-Shutter lamp between image sets to prevent sample bleaching.
+13. Complete upon dynamics evaluation by PI (estimate 3-day duration) Imaging goal is to resolve particle centroid positions with less than 20% error.
+Shutter lamp between image sets to prevent sample photobleaching.
 Repeat of cycles is desired every 60 minutes, but desired as often as every 20 minutes.

 Current ACE website